Small community working on permaculture and Christian spirituality

 4. Play the guide!
 Talk about your own hobbies (music, cooking, etc.) and those possible around (hiking, swimming, etc.):

 We encourage creativity and have lots of resources for art and music.
-Sometimes we have a bit of a jam in the evenings, or go to the local Open Mic.
+If you can play we'll have a bit of a jam in the evenings, or go to the local Open Mic.
 Cooking on the Aga for between 6 and 10 people is fun and we all enjoy taking turns.
 We also read, do jigsaws, play board games, swim.
 We usually have a film night on Sundays!

 We run a 'forest church' once a month, with stories and contemplation around a fire.
 Some of us also go to church or the Quakers on Sundays but that's entirely optional of course!
 We love visiting the local markets and generally joining in local community events.